ckeditor/ckeditor5/packages/ckeditor5-editor-decoupled/README.md

 This package contains the [`DecoupledEditor`](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/api/module_editor-decoupled_decouplededitor-DecoupledEditor.html) class.
 Follow there to learn more about this type of editor and how to initialize it.

 This package contains the source version of the decoupled editor.
-This editor implementation is also available in the [TODO build](https://www.npmjs.com/package/@ckeditor/TODO).
+This editor implementation is also available in the [document build](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-decoupled-document).
 Read more about [CKEditor 5 Builds](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/builds/index.html).

 ## Documentation